This is one of those show’s that it’s hard to properly discuss without venturing into spoiler territory, but let’s give it a go.

 If nothing else, Messiah might even make you feel inclined to learn more about the history of the Abrahamic religions, or the Israel-Palestine conflict.
 Basically, you’ll come out of the show with SOMETHING, whether you love it or hate it (and it will be one or the other).

-All things (cliché tropes, stereotypes, bingeability, and Mehdi Dehbi’s face) considered, this show is by no means perfect, but highly recommendable.
+All things (cliché tropes, stereotypes, bingeability, and Mehdi Dehbi’s face) considered, Netflix’s Messiah is by no means perfect, but it is highly recommendable.

 Essential Millennial rating: 3.5 out of 5 avocados.